Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Loving thoughts and actions are clearly beneficial for our physical and mental health."
+> "Words can only have a positive effect on others if and when they are ready to listen."
-> — **Dalai Lama**
+> — **Christopher Reeve**

 ---